PWHL Detroit has its first player in franchise history.

 Bilka, who won Olympic gold with the U.S. at Milano Cortina, had four goals and nine points in 14 games for the Torrent last season.
 The 25-year-old forward was selected fourth-overall by the Boston Fleet at the 2024 draft, playing her rookie season there before heading to Seattle in the 2025 expansion draft.

-Barnes, a two-time Olympic medallist, also spent the 2025-26 season with the Torrent, potting three goals and eight points in 30 games.
+Barnes, who also won Olympic gold in February, also spent the 2025-26 season with the Torrent, potting three goals and eight points in 30 games.

-A longtime member of the Canadian women's national team, the defender spent her first season in the PWHL with the Montreal Victoire before signing with the Torrent last off-season.
+A longtime member of the U.S. women's national team, the defender spent her first season in the PWHL with the Montreal Victoire before signing with the Torrent last off-season.